• Recipes

 • In a small or medium bowl, add mentsuyu, water, soy sauce, mirin, sake, and sugar.
 Lightly mix them up.
 This is the sauce.

-• Add the chicken.
-Cook the chicken on both sides until the color changes.
+• Add the chicken, cook until the chicken on both sides until the color changes.

-• Add the sauce and cook for 5 minutes on medium heat.
+• Add the sauce to the pan and cook for 5 minutes on medium low heat.

 • Add 2/3rd's of the beaten egg and cook until It looks like it's mostly cooked.

-• Turn the heat to low and add the rest of the beaten egg and cover with a lid.
-Cook for 2 minutes.
+• Turn the heat off and add the rest of the beaten egg and cover with a lid.
+Leave for 2-3 minutes.

 *Oyakodon is usually served while the egg is still running.
-But if you prefer the egg to be cooked through, then cook another 5 minutes or so.
+But if you prefer the egg to be cooked through, then cook for a few minutes with low heat.

-• Add the cooked rice into a small or medium-sized bowl, and slide the cooked chicken, egg, and sauce on top!
+• Add the cooked rice into a small or medium-sized bowl, and on top of it, add the cooked egg and chicken!

 Nutrition